cppccn/cppccn.github.io/_posts/2022-04-07-lazy-or-not-lazy.md

 ## Make lazy things yourself

-Lazy static in rust can be something strange to immagine.
+Lazy static in rust can be something strange to think.
 In other languages, you feel free to do a lot of things, dirty or not I don't judge you, with your memory.
-The reason why lazy static in rust is quite difficult to immagine, is the checked lifetime and the coherency of variables.
+The reason lazy static in rust is quite difficult to imagine, is the checked lifetime and the coherency of variables.

-Don't mess with the rust compiler, there is some rules you have to respect:
+Don't mess with the rust compiler, there are some rules you have to respect:
-1. The type of a static should be known at compiletime
+1. The type of static should be known at compiletime
-2. A static variable should should have an initial value
+2. A static variable should have an initial value
 3. If immutable, the variable sould implement the `Sync` trait
 4. If mutable, the vaiable is usable in unsafe blocks only

-A basic example of a static global variable with an interio mutability usable in a safe block:
+A basic example of a static global variable with an interior mutability usable in a safe block:

 ```rust